Message from the Assistant Dean of Clinical Education and Research

 Note: All research dealing with human subjects must be approved by the IRB (Institutional Review Board).
 RVU complies with all federal regulations as set forth by the HHS OHRP.

-If you have a research idea and mentor, you can complete the Student Research Approval Form (link) or schedule a meeting with either the Director of Research or other faculty members interested in research.
+If you have a research idea and mentor, you can complete the Student Research Approval Form below or schedule a meeting with either the Assistant Dean of Clinical Education and Research or other faculty members interested in research.

 Once you have a project and a mentor, the Office of Research will need to approve your project prior to starting the study.
 Approval requires your mentor’s signature for approval, proper documentation of IRB approval, if appropriate, and approval by the Office of Research.